10 Symptoms of Alzheimer's Disease

 5. Confusion About Times and Places

-Behaviors such as putting fruits that should be placed in the refrigerator into the wardrobe.
+Behaviors such as putting fruits that should be placed in the refrigerator in the wardrobe.
 Additionally, the patient may blame their relatives for losing or stealing items that have been placed in the wrong location.

 7. Avoiding Activities That Were Always Done, Becoming Inactive